uoa-compsci399-s2-2022/spatial-skills-web-app/README.md

 npm run dev
 ```

-To run the backend environment you must have the associated `.env` file which contains sensitive information for AWS, Google, and MongoDB.
+To run the backend environment you must have the associated `.env` file which contains sensitive information for AWS, Google, JWT and MongoDB.
 Contact Anna Trofimova (anna.trofimova@auckland.ac.nz) for this file.

 ## Usage